The Great War and Middle-earth

 J. R. R. Tolkien took part in the First World War, known then as the Great War, and began his fantasy Middle-earth writings at that time.
-The Fall of Gondolin was the first prose work that he created, and it contains detailed descriptions of battle and streetfighting.
+The Fall of Gondolin was the first prose work that he created after returning from the front, and it contains detailed descriptions of battle and streetfighting.
 He continued the dark tone in much of his legendarium, as seen in The Silmarillion.
 The Lord of the Rings, too, has been described as a war book.

 Tolkien was reluctant to explain influences on his writing, specifically denying that The Lord of the Rings was an allegory of the Second World War, but admitting to certain connections with the Great War.
-His friend and fellow-Inkling C. S. Lewis however described the work as having just the quality of the Great War in many of its descriptions.
+His friend and fellow-Oxford University literary discussion group Inkling C. S. Lewis however described the work as having just the quality of the Great War in many of its descriptions.

 Biographers and scholars including John Garth and Janet Brennan Croft have suggested multiple specific correspondences and the war's likely influences on Tolkien's work, including in The Hobbit, The Lord of the Rings, The Silmarillion, and Tolkien's poetry.

 Dome Karukoski's 2019 biographical drama film Tolkien visually links the Great War to Middle-earth by depicting Tolkien with trench fever hallucinating scenes from his future books.
-Critics found this at best a reductive approach to literature.
+Some critics found this at best a reductive approach to literature.